If you plan to start a personal blog but don’t know how to go about it, you’re going to love this post.

 Since then, he has been recognized as the world's leading virtual summit expert.

-Navid’s blog income is consisted of affiliate marketing, advertising, sales of online courses, and virtual summits.
+Navid’s blog income consists of affiliate marketing, advertising, sales of online courses, and virtual summits.

 71. Neil Patel